A tale of two moduli spaces: logarithmic and multi-scale differentials: Generalized

+Then by the properties of relative coarse spaces (see \cite[Theorem 3.1(2)]{Abramovich2011Twisted-stable-}), there exists a morphism $f$ as above, since $\calX^{\sf{coarse},\calY}$ is initial among factorizations of $\calX \to \calY$ via a representable map.
+But then the induced map $\calX^{\sf{coarse},\calY} \to \calY'$ via $f$ is representable, so by the same universal property we obtain the map $g$, and one verifies that $f,g$ are inverse isomorphisms. \end{proof}

-\begin{remark} In practice it is often relevant to count how many projectivized multi-scale differentials there are on a given pointed curve with twisted differential $(X,\bfz,\Gamma, \bfomega)$.
-By definition of the above equivalence relation, this is the number of \emph{prong-matching equivalence classes}, i.e.\ the number of orbits of the set of global prong-matchings under the action of the level rotation group $R_\Gamma$.
-Determining this number is complicated in general, but for a two-level graph with prongs $\kappa_1,\ldots,\kappa_s$ there are $\prod \kappa_i / \lcm(\kappa_i)$ prong-matching equivalence classes. \end{remark}
+\begin{remark} In practice it is often relevant to determine the number of projectivized multi-scale differentials on a given pointed curve with twisted differential $(X,\bfz,\Gamma, \bfomega)$.
+By the definition of the above equivalence relation, this is the number of \emph{prong-matching equivalence classes}, \textit{i.e.}~the number of orbits of the set of global prong-matchings under the action of the level rotation group $R_\Gamma$.
+Determining this number is complicated in general, but, for a two-level graph with prongs $\kappa_1,\ldots,\kappa_s$, there are $\prod \kappa_i / \lcm(\kappa_i)$ prong-matching equivalence classes. \end{remark}